veer-veer27/NextStop/README.md

 # NextStop
-Explore Gujarat by Bus
+Explore Gujarat by Bus.
+Its a bus booking system
-Bsu booking system